-The Conners CBRS Parent forms assess social, emotional, behavioural, and academic problems in children and adolescents ages 6 to 18.
-The form is available in one comprehensive length and is recommended for initial evaluations and complete re-evaluations.
+The Conners CBRS Parent reports assess social, emotional, behavioural, and academic problems in children and adolescents ages 6 to 18.
+The report is available in one comprehensive length and is recommended for initial evaluations and complete re-evaluations.
 When used in conjunction with teacher ratings, differences between home and school are highlighted.

 Conners CBRS – Teacher

-The Conners CBRS Teacher forms assess social, emotional, behavioural, and academic problems in children and adolescents ages 6 to 18.
+The Conners CBRS Teacher reports assess social, emotional, behavioural, and academic problems in children and adolescents ages 6 to 18.
 This version provides comprehensive results and is recommended for initial evaluations and complete re-evaluations.
-When used with the parent form, differences between home and school are highlighted.
+When used with the parent report, differences between home and school are highlighted.

-The Connors CBRS Self-Report forms measure social, emotional, behavioural, and academic problems in children and adolescents ages 8 to 18.
+The Connors CBRS Self report measure social, emotional, behavioural, and academic problems in children and adolescents ages 8 to 18.
 This version provides comprehensive results and is recommended for initial evaluations and comprehensive re-evaluations.

 Conners CBRS Clinical Index (CI)